CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/2-Risk-Aggravators.md

 !!! warning "This section is still being written and is considered a work in progress."

-Risks arising from indifference can be caused when the creators of AI models discover certain problems, but do not take seriously the moral consequences that might arise on release of the system.
+Risks arising from indifference can be caused when the creators of AI models discover certain problems, but they don't take the moral consequences that might arise on release of the system seriously.

 Some employees of a company might conduct a risk analysis and conclude that there is a risk that’s bigger than expected or worse than expected.
 However, if the company stands to profit greatly from its strategy, or other factors such as safety gaming, or race dynamics, the model might be released anyway.
 It may be very difficult in such situations to motivate a change unless there is outside intervention or a chance of exposure to the companies lack of concern about the moral consequences arising from the release of such a system. ([source](https://arxiv.org/abs/2306.06924))